Monday, April 7, 2014

 Is 1976 - 2014, a single moment, or is there some notable break during that time period?
 In The Norton, "The Harlem Renaissance" section is presented as 1919 - 1940, the next section "Realism, Naturalism, and Modenrism" is 1940 - 1960, and "The Black Arts era" is presented as 1960 - 1975.
 Those eras are presented as 21 years, 20 years, and 15 years, respectively.
 By contrast, the "Contemporary Period" is presented as 38 years.

-The "Contemporary Period" section is too long.
-Those previous sections are too short.
+Maybe the "Contemporary Period" section is too long.
+Perhaps those previous sections are too short.
 Or, there's something else going on with periodicity that deserves our attention.
 Ideally, more rigorous and visible scholarship on the contemporary period, whenever it is, will assist with future efforts to define the time period or periods.&nbsp

 Related: